Share this post on:

 • Both types are slow to trust others when forming relationships.

 • This is because Fives and Sixes have safety and security concerns, though phobic Sixes tend to feel more actively fearful and anxious about outside threats.
-At the same time, Fives excel at avoiding frightening situations well before they occur.
+At the same time, Fives excels at avoiding frightening situations well before they occur.

 • Fives and Sixes can be vigilant when interacting with others and protecting their boundaries, and both can become angry when their boundaries are challenged.